refalinoshahzada/os242/links.md

 Compact video about fun facts in linux.
 You can watch it in your spare time if you want some educational content on your free time.
 Quite humorous too.

 ### 2. [The mind behind Linux | Linus Torvalds | TED](https://www.youtube.com/watch?v=o8NPllzkFhE)
 Some brief history about the guy behind the operating system we know and love!
 Other than knowing how something works its also important to know how it was created.
-Opened up my perspective about linux after watching this video.
+It opened up my perspective about linux after watching this video.